mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class06.md

 - **Layer 2 and Payment Channels**: Layer 2 solutions are protocols built on top of the main blockchain (Layer 1) to improve its scalability and transaction speeds.
 Payment channels, which are part of Layer 2 solutions, allow participants to transact with each other directly without having to broadcast their transactions to the blockchain, thereby reducing the load on the network.

 - **Lightning Network**: The Lightning Network is a specific Layer 2 solution designed for Bitcoin.
 It creates a network of payment channels that allows for fast transactions between participating nodes.
 The Lightning Network is seen as a solution to Bitcoin's scalability problem, as it enables a large number of transactions to be processed quickly and efficiently.

+## Exploring Alternative Consensus Protocols

+Blockchain technology isn't limited to the Proof-of-Work (PoW) consensus mechanism used by Bitcoin.
+There are alternative consensus protocols that use randomized or delegated selection of nodes to validate the next block.
+Some of these protocols also include additional mechanisms to confirm the validators' work.

+### Randomized Selection Protocols

+Randomized selection may be based on various factors:

+- **Proof-of-Stake (PoS)**: In a PoS system, the creator of the next block is chosen based on their stake in the native currency of the blockchain.
+This means that the more coins a node holds, the higher the chance it has of being selected to validate the next block.

+- **Proof-of-Activity (PoA)**: PoA is a hybrid of PoW and PoS.
+It begins with a traditional PoW block discovery process, but the block doesn't contain any transactions.
+Instead, it contains a list of validators chosen based on their stake, who then add transactions to the block.

+- **Proof-of-Burn (PoB)**: In a PoB system, nodes earn the right to validate transactions by burning, or permanently disposing of, coins.
+This is seen as a way of showing long-term commitment to the network.

+- **Proof-of-Capacity (PoC)**: PoC, also known as Proof-of-Space, allows for mining based on the amount of storage space a node has.
+The more storage space a node can dedicate to the network, the higher the chance it has of being selected to validate the next block.

+### Delegated Selection Protocols

+Delegated selection may be based on a tiered system of nodes:

+- **Dash**: Dash uses a hybrid system that combines PoW with a tiered system of masternodes.
+Masternodes are powerful servers backed by collateral held in Dash designed to provide advanced services and governance on the blockchain.

+- **NEO**: NEO uses a delegated Byzantine Fault Tolerance (dBFT) protocol.
+In this system, NEO holders vote for professional node operators, who then validate transactions on the network.

+Despite these alternatives, many major permissionless blockchain applications still use PoW due to its proven security and decentralization properties.